 - Chewy foods, such as taffy or caramels

 - Corn on the cob

 - Hard pretzels, popcorn, nuts, and carrots

-In addition to foods, do not chew ice or bubble gum.
+In addition, do not chew ice or bubble gum.

 Caring for Retainers

-Every time you brush your teeth, brush your retainer as well.
-Once a day or at least once a week, disinfect the retainer by soaking it in a denture cleanser, such as Efferdent, Polident, or other brand name solutions.
+Every time you brush your teeth, brush your retainer as well, but not with toothpaste.
+Once a day or at least once a week, disinfect the retainer by soaking it in a denture cleanser, such as Efferdent, Polident, or other brand name solution.
 Add the cleanser to a cup full of warm -- but never hot -- water.
 Thoroughly rinse the retainer with plain water before placing it back in your mouth.